 What are the best Dell laptops?

-The XPS’s stunning and lightweight design features a bright, vivid and almost bezel-less display.
+The XPS’s stunningly lightweight design features a bright, vivid and almost bezel-less display.
 Newer revisions of the XPS 13 offer OLED and 4K configurations to make the most of the InfinityEdge screen, making the XPS as much of a treat to use as it is to look at.
 While these options do cause the battery life to take a hit, the XPS 13 remains as Dell’s best offering on the market.

 See our full Dell XPS 13 (Late 2020) review.